syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 #### FontAttribute

-FontAttribute of the footer text can be customized by setting the [`SfDatePicker.FooterView`]() property.
+FontAttribute of the footer text can be customized by setting the [`SfTimePicker.FooterView`]() property.

 {% tabs %}